aistabci/abci-docs/en/docs/tips/spack.md

 [username@es1 ~]$ spack install mpifileutils ^openmpi@abci-2.1.6-nocuda
 ```

-To use MPIFileUtils, we have to load modules for OpenMPI 2.1.6 and MPIFileUtils.
+To use MPIFileUtils, you have to load modules of OpenMPI 2.1.6 and MPIFileUtils.
-When we load MPIFileUtils module, PATH to program, such as `dbcast` is set.
+When you load MPIFileUtils module, PATH to program, such as `dbcast` is set.
 This is an example job script.
 ```
 #!/bin/bash